 - Utilities also need new skill sets to be able to perform this analysis.
 To use this data we need

 - Data base experts

 - Metering and operations experts

 - Business analysts

-In a perfect world all of these characteristics are rolled up into one.
-In a less perfect world into two.
-And is an even less perfect world - three individual groups or people.
-But too many utilities are missing one or more of these groups or people even after completing their AMI deployment.
+In a perfect world all of these characteristical less perfect world into two.
+And is an eve individual groups or people.
+But too many more of these groups or people even after deployment.